tlevine/dada.pink/__33__/switching-to-command-line/index.rst

 Banshee
     I use `mplayer <mplayer>`_ for music.
 LibreOffice
-    Hmm really just latex or text files or maybe a markdown to pdf thing Transmission
+    Depending on what he's doing, LaTeX or other text files or maybe a markdown to pdf thing Transmission
-    I still use the GUI for this
+    I still use the GUI for this.
+(And I use either Transmission or Deluge.)
 Screenshots
     This is the easiest one!
-It's called `import <import>`, and it's in imagemagick.
+It's called `import <import>`_, and it's in imagemagick.
 Calculator
-    Any interpreted language
+    Any interpreted language would be great.
+More `here <calculator>`_